 School staff training

-Respiratory Care WA provides professional development training for WA school staff.
-Sessions take approximately one hour and include:
+Respiratory Care WA provides free professional development training for WA school staff.
+Sessions take approximately 45 minutes and include:

 Training delivery options:

-In person or VC – All school staff training
+- In person or online – All school staff training

-We provide face-to-face and VC training for WA metropolitan school staff, which covers interactive asthma first aid simulations and managing students with asthma while on external school activities such as camps and interschool carnivals.
+We provide face-to-face and online training for WA metropolitan school staff, covering interactive asthma first-aid simulations and managing students with asthma during external school activities such as camps and interschool carnivals.

 Please fill out the request form below.
-For regional school staff training, please reach out to our Community Outreach team to discuss video conferencing options.
+For regional school staff training, reach out to our Community Outreach team to discuss online meeting options.

 Individual teachers can access free online asthma first aid training through Asthma Australia.